xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Function**

-MAIL.ADD.MAILER   Adds a new PowerTalk mailer to the active workbook
+MAIL.ADD.MAILER&nbsp;&nbsp;&nbsp;Adds a new PowerTalk mailer to the active workbook

 Return to [top](#H)